-- Coconut whipped cream.
+- Dairy-free or coconut whipped cream.
 I'd recommend the Nature's Charm brand!

 Serving the pie

-You can serve this pie straight out its pie dish after its been chilled for a few hours.
+You can serve this pie straight out of its pie dish after it's been chilled for a few hours.
 The pie can be kept at room temperature for 3-4 hours, depending on your climate.

 However, the mousse filling will soften over time and eventually turn into a soft pudding consistency so I wouldn't recommend keeping it out of the fridge for too long.

-For a healthy peanut butter pie which is refined sugar free and gluten free, you can:
+For a healthy peanut butter pie that is refined sugar-free and gluten-free, you can: